aseprite/docs/cli.md

-      --<a href="#trim">trim</a>                   Trim all images before exporting --<a href="#crop">crop</a> x,y,width,height  Crop all the images to the given rectangle --<a href="#filename-format">filename-format</a> &lt;fmt&gt;  Special format to generate filenames -v, --<a href="#verbose">verbose</a>                Explain what is being done -?, --<a href="#help">help</a>                   Display this help and exits --<a href="#version">version</a>                Output version information and exit
+      --<a href="#trim">trim</a>                   Trim all images before exporting --<a href="#crop">crop</a> x,y,width,height  Crop all the images to the given rectangle --<a href="#filename-format">filename-format</a> &lt;fmt&gt;  Special format to generate filenames --<a href="#list-layers">list-layers</a>            List layers of the next given sprite or include frame tags in JSON data --<a href="#list-tags">list-tags</a>              List tags of the next given sprite sprite or include frame tags in JSON data -v, --<a href="#verbose">verbose</a>                Explain what is being done -?, --<a href="#help">help</a>                   Display this help and exits --<a href="#version">version</a>                Output version information and exit